github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-merging-for-pull-requests.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
-1. Under "Pull Requests", select **Allow merge commits**.
+1. Under "`Pull Requests`", select **Allow merge commits**.
 This allows contributors to merge a pull request with a full history of commits.
 {% ifversion default-merge-squash-commit-message %}
 1. Optionally, under **Allow merge commits**, select the dropdown menu, then click the format of the commit message presented to contributors when merging.